-People were unable to verbally tell us about their experiences.
+One person said, "Happy, very much".
 We observed that staff were kind, considerate and aware of people's individual communication needs.
 There was a calm and friendly atmosphere.
 People's bedrooms were decorated to their own tastes.

 People's personal histories were detailed in their care files which enabled new staff to know and understand people and their past.
 Staff knew the people they were supporting very well.
 They had good insight into people's interests and preferences and supported them to pursue these.
-For example, one person identified in their recent review that they needed to be on a diet.
-We saw in their care records that this was part of their weekly goals, which staff supported them with.
-Staff ensured that the person understood what this was about and how to achieve this.
-The person goes out to an exercise class two days a week, which they loved.
+For example, one person identified in their care plan that once they were settled in bed they wanted staff to leave their room and wait outside until they were asleep.
+It clearly stated, "My personal space and privacy must be respected, do not sit with the door propped open looking at me in my bed".
+People were treated kindly and with respect, I saw staff knocking on residents doors before entering their rooms.

+Staff spoken with were able to talk about the person's preferences about privacy and how they respected them.
 This showed that staff supported people based on their involvement, choice and preference.

 Interactions between people and staff were positive and caring.
-People responded well to staff and engaged with them in activities such as writing, choosing a take away, washing up and having a conversation about what they had done that day and at the weekend.
+People responded well to staff and engaged with them in activities such as writing, arts and craft and colouring.
+People approached and spoke to each member of staff with ease.

 People and their relatives had been involved with planning their own care.
 There was evidence of this within care plans, through photographs.
 Where people had made decisions about their lives these had been respected.
-For example, one person who did not like swimming had this activity removed from their plan.
+For example, the care plan included a section for "What I am good at".
+This covered areas that the person was able to do either independently or with support that they enjoyed.
+The person was good at "Making people laugh".